gojimmypi/VerilogLanguageExtension/LatticeDiscussion.md

 I have a Bachelor's in Electronic Engineering, but I work as a senior software engineer at the day job.

 My passion is and always has been electronics.
 I'm here to try and improve the relationship between the open source community and Lattice Semiconductor.
-There's incredibly exciting work going on in the world of FPGA's.
+There's incredibly exciting work going on in the world of FPGAs.
 I'd like to see the technology become more commonplace and widely available.

 Hopefully these free and honest suggestions, with no risk to me regarding company politics or history... can make a difference.